 (Recommended by Inma Gregorio of A World to Travel)

 Liquidrom is a wellness complex that includes several saunas, spa, and an impressive flotation room with underwater music.

 Like many German baths, you must enter the saunas naked but you’ll find a fairly respectful audience and very clean and well-maintained facilities.
 I also recommend that you leave quite some time to enjoy the large flotation pool (with a bathing suit).
 It has a relaxing, spacey vibe and is perfect for for Berlin in the winter.

 Tips for Visiting: It costs €20 for a two hour visit in the spa and sauna.

-The rooftop garden at the Reichstag offers fantastic views of Berlin…if you can get in.
-It’s free but they require reservations that book up way in advance.
 If you can’t get a reservation for the Reichstag, go to the Berliner Dom instead.
 Berlin’s Catholic cathedral has a beautiful interior, but even better, you can climb up one of the domes for a 360′ view of Berlin.

 Tips for Visiting: The ticket is €7 and their opening hours vary, so check their website for current info.

 Berlin’s public transportation system is excellent and inexpensive.
 While they do have Uber there, using a combination of trams, buses and trains will be the best way to get around this sprawling city.